Grinnell College’s first alumni house will become new gathering place

 Shires was 7 years younger than Hannah, and when their families got together in Denver each summer of their childhoods, Hannah would keep Shires out of mischief.
 He also noticed a family dynamic.

 “She had an extremely dominate mother who was very strong willed,” Shires said.
-“Seeing that as model, or maybe as self-defense, ME had a very strong personality for a woman at the time.
+“Seeing that as a model, or maybe as self-defense, ME had a very strong personality for a woman at the time.
 That was probably reflected in her career achievements.
 I would also add she was highly intelligent.
 She stayed up on what’s going on in the world.
 She formed carefully thought-out opinions.
 She didn’t broadcast them but if you engaged in a conversation with her, it was clear she had done her research and paid attention.”

 As a Grinnell student, Hannah was president of women’s government.
 She was also on the staff of the yearbook and the radio station.